JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 For noise filtering, we use a moving median filter, which has the benefit of removing outliers completely.
 This is more robust than the moving average, where the effect of outliers is reduced, but not removed.

-### Linear regression algorithms applied for slope determination
+### Linear regression algorithms available

-There are several different linear regression methods [[9]](#9).
+There are several different linear regression methods [[9]](#9) available and easily implemented.
 We have several requirements on the algorithm:

 * it has to delviver results in near-real-time scenarios in a datastream;